GAA-UAM/GBNN-MO/README.md

 # About
 The focus of this package is to provide related examples of the paper's experiments and results.
 You can reproduce our paper's results with the help of this package.

+The described and developed method is based on the GBNN paper.
+The main algorithm and code are stored [here](https://github.com/GAA-UAM/GBNN).

 # install
 To run the examples of this package, you have to install the GBNN package from [here](https://github.com/GAA-UAM/GBNN).